Do You Rehearse Arguments In Your Head, Just In Case?

 Why Do We Rehearse Arguments?

 First, you need to get a better handle on why it is that we tend to rehearse arguments.
-In many cases, what happens is that our mind simply gets stuck on an either a distressing old argument or the expectation of a future one.
+In many cases, what happens is that our mind simply gets stuck on either a distressing old argument or the expectation of a future one.

 Meanwhile, if you rehearse an expected argument, you can feel better about your ability to stay one step ahead and handle the real thing if it occurs.